thaisratis/Optimal_Vehicle_Pricing_Prediction/README.md

-# Optimal_Vehicle_Pricing_Prediction
+# Optimal Vehicle Pricing Prediction

-Optimal Vehicle Pricing in Automotive Sector using Gradient Boosting
+This repository contains the analysis of Optimal Vehicle Pricing in Automotive Sector using Gradient Boosting.